 Electricity in Italy conforms to the European standard of 220V to 230V, with a frequency of 50Hz.
 Wall outlets typically accommodate plugs with two or three round pins (the latter grounded, the former not).

-The Firenze Card includes tickets and priority access to museums, unlimited bus travel on AT (Autolinee Toscana) buses for the 72 hours the Firenze Card is active.
-It also grants free admission for those under 18 years of age who are members of the same family unit of the Firenze Card holder and European Union citizens.
+The Firenze Card at a cost of 85 euros includes tickets and priority access to museums, unlimited bus travel on AT (Tuscan Autolines).
+It is valid for 72 hours.
+It also grants entrance free of charge for people under 18 years old, part of the family of the card holder.

 The international dialing code from abroad is +39.
 For international calls, dial 00 + national code + area code + personal number.